 I prefer to use a wholegrain pasta most of the time as I like the extra fibre and nutrients.
 We aren’t gluten-free but many of my clients are so I’ve hunted down my favourite pastas that work for them…

 UK I like the M&S Spelt rigatoni which isn’t gluten-free but is much easier to digest for people who struggle with regular wheat but aren’t celiac.
 Tesco, Sainsburys and Aldi sell spelt pasta of various shapes too.
 Waitrose Love Life and Dove’s Farm (at Sainsburys) gluten-free brown rice pasta is great too.

 US My favourites are Community Grains brand (Whole Foods).
 Trader Joe’s brown rice penne and also brown rice linguini from Tinkyada Pasta Joy (Whole Foods).

 3. Choose the right pasta for the right sauce

-The pasta shape should be dictated by the sauce.
 Thick sauces need the support of the sturdier, thicker shapes of penne, tubes and shells – basically anything with nooks and crannies to hold the sauce.
-Oil based sauces are best with long pasta.
+Oil based sauces and pesto are best with long pasta.